AaronPeyton/IGERT/README.md

 #IGERT
-Made by Aaron Peyton, Alberto Gil, and Jared Taco. <br />
+Made by Aaron Peyton, Alberto Gil, and Jared Fitton. <br />
 Project for UCSB involving senators and their voting similarities.